 - 4 large eggs, beaten with a pinch of salt

-- Kewpie mayonnaise, for serving (optional; see note above)
+- Kewpie mayonnaise, for serving (optional; see note)

 If using day-old rice, transfer to a medium bowl and break rice up with your hands into individual grains before proceeding.
 Heat 1 tablespoon (15ml) vegetable oil in a 10-inch carbon steel or nonstick skillet over high heat until lightly smoking.
 Add half of rice and cook, stirring and tossing, until rice is pale brown and toasted and has a lightly chewy texture, about 3 minutes.
 Transfer to a medium bowl.
 Repeat with another tablespoon (15ml) oil and remaining rice.